ePages-de/epages-devportal/_posts/2020/2020-01-30-logging-sensitive-data-pitfalls-and-options.md

 Looking at the last point, this becomes **very difficult** if the data is spread accross many logging systems (leaving out persistence systems as databases for applications).

+Disclaimer: this post does not serve as legal advice.
+It represents my personal interpretation and opinion about this topic.

 ## Pitfalls

 From a developer's perspective, there are two pitfalls that might come up in this context: